 Popular commercial cleanses or detox regimens, per the National Center for Complementary and Integrative Health (NCCIH), include juices or smoothies, dietary supplements, laxatives and plain ol' deprivation.

-Although there are a ton of testimonials supporting these cleansing diets, there's scant evidence they actually do what they promise to do, according to Harvard Health Publishing and the American Council on Exercise (ACE).
-In fact, there's very little proof that harmful chemicals really accumulate in the body, since your liver and kidneys eliminate a lot of the bad stuff already.
+Although there are a ton of testimonials supporting these cleansing diets, there's scant evidence they actually do what they promise to do, according to Harvard Health Publishing.
+In fact, there's very little proof that harmful chemicals really accumulate in the body, since your liver and kidneys and other organs and systems in your body eliminate a lot of the bad stuff already.

 The same goes for losing weight.
 There's little data that these detox regimens make a lasting difference on the scale, per the NCCIH.